SirLarion/mtammenpaa/posts/2025-df-cad/content.md

 I have been working with CAD tools in one way or another for about 10 years.
 That's quite surprising for me as I feel like I've only done *real* CAD for a couple of months now.
-By real CAD, I mean specifically 3D-modelling using FreeCAD.
-I realize now that it narrows it down more than necessary.
-I am very familiar with using Blender for 3D modelling (both for printing and rendering purposes), Inkscape for vector graphics and GIMP and Photoshop for raster images.
+By real CAD, I mean specifically 3D-modelling using software like FreeCAD.
+I realize now that that's quite a narrow view.
+I am very familiar with using Blender for 3D modelling (both for printing and rendering purposes), Inkscape for vector graphics and GIMP or Photoshop for raster images.

-I do still think there are quite fundamental differences between the engineer's CAD and the artist's CAD, but I can't quite put my finger to what they are.
+I do still think there are quite fundamental differences between the engineer's CAD and the artist's CAD, but I can't quite put my finger on what they are.
 When I started using FreeCAD after having used quite a bit of Blender, I felt the difference click.
 Maybe it just has to do with how you get to the end result moreso than the result itself. *Using* FreeCAD feels more like programming and